 You need to use a pencil for transferring and then outline the design freehand with a pyrography tool and nib of your choice.

-But you will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.
+You will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.

 There are 2 methods to choose from: